Nathalie Sarraute

 Nathalie Sarraute ([natali saʁot]; born Natalia Ilinichna Tcherniak (Ната́лья Ильи́нична Черня́к); – 19 October 1999) was a French writer and lawyer.
+She was nominated in 1969 for the Nobel Prize in Literature by Nobel Committee member Lars Gyllensten.

 Personal life

 Sarraute was born in Ivanovo-Voznesensk (now Ivanovo), 300 km north-east of Moscow.
 She was the daughter of Pauline (née Chatounovsky), a writer, and Ilya Tcherniak, a chemist.
-She was of Russian Jewish origin.
+She was of Jewish origin.
 Following the divorce of her parents, she spent her childhood shuttled between France and Russia.
 In 1909 she moved to Paris with her father.
-Sarraute studied law and literature at the prestigious Sorbonne, having a particular fondness for contemporary literature and the works of Marcel Proust and Virginia Woolf, who greatly affected her conception of the novel, then later studied history at Oxford and sociology in Berlin, before passing the French bar exam (1926–1941) and becoming a lawyer.
+Sarraute studied law and literature at the prestigious Sorbonne, having a particular fondness for contemporary literature and the works of Marcel Proust and Virginia Woolf, who greatly affected her conception of the novel, then later studied history at the University of Oxford and sociology in Berlin, before passing the French bar exam (1926–1941) and becoming a lawyer.

 In 1925, she married Raymond Sarraute, a fellow lawyer, with whom she had three daughters.
 In 1932 she wrote her first book, Tropismes, a series of brief sketches and memories that set the tone for her entire oeuvre.
 The novel was first published in 1939, although the impact of World War II stunted its popularity.
-In 1941, Sarraute, who was Jewish, was barred from working as a lawyer as a result of the Vichy regime's anti-Jewish laws.
+In 1941, Sarraute was barred from working as a lawyer as a result of the Vichy regime's antisemitic laws.
 During this time, she went into hiding and made arrangements to divorce her husband in an effort to protect him (although they eventually stayed together).

-Sarraute died at the age of 99 in Paris, France.
+Sarraute died at the age of 99 in 1999 in Paris, France.
 Her daughter, the journalist Claude Sarraute, was married to French Academician Jean-François Revel.